Artificial Intelligence and Health Care

 Artificial Intelligence and Transportation

-Uses for artificial intelligence extend beyond autonomous aircrafts, cars, trucks, and trains.
+Uses for artificial intelligence extends beyond autonomous aircraft, cars, trucks, and trains.
 AI can be used to analyze commuter behavior, sentiment, suggestions, and commuting patterns, all of which can help predict accidents, alert emergency medical professionals, provide real-time feedback to drivers, and adjust shipping routes to simplify distribution networks.
 Travel is expected to become smoother, more efficient, and more enjoyable with the support of AI tools.

 Artificial Intelligence and Manufacturing